-The bar chart below shows the Fund's performance over certain periods of time and how it has varied from year to year, reflective of the Fund's volatility and some indication of risk.
+The bar chart below shows the Fund's performance for each calendar year since its inception and how it has varied from year to year.
 Also shown are the best and worst quarters for this time period.
 The table below shows the Fund's performance over certain periods of time, along with performance of its benchmark index.
 The information presented below is past performance, before and after taxes, and is not a prediction of future results.
 Both the bar chart and performance table assume reinvestment of all dividends and distributions.
 For the Fund's most recent month-end performance, please visit matthewsasia.com or call 800.789.ASIA (2742).